 - Purl 1 row.

 - Knit the next row and increase 2 stitches by knitting into the front and back of both the first and last stitches.

 - Continue repeating rows 3 and 4—increasing on knit rows and working straight on purl rows—until the piece measures about 40 inches wide.

 - Bind off and cut the yarn.
 Weave in the ends.
 You should have one ball of yarn left.

 While not necessary, this wrap does look spectacular with a fringe and it could not be easier to create.
-This is where you will use that second ball of yarn, but it's likely that you will not use all of it.
+This is where you will use that second ball of yarn, but you likely will not use all of it.

 You will add the fringe to the two bottom edges of the wrap, leaving the top fringe-free.
 The fringe is created by simply making a row of thin tassels.